chillhumanoid/UnoWritten/README.md

 From the stat page you can also reset your stats.

+Please do not move the Users folder from the Uno folder, or change anything in either txt file.
 Look out for my next project: Cribbage.
 ##1.1.1.3
 Fixed some final things.
 Skip works all the time, as do reverse's.
 Added some more names.
 Fixed some spelling errors.